-I also explained to you all that I would MUCH rather do an Ironman Triathlon than being a sherpa.
-I know sounds a bit crazy but here are a couple of reasons why I would do the race first and foremost:
+I would MUCH rather do an Ironman Triathlon than be a Sherpa back in the day.
+I know it sounds a bit crazy, but here are a couple of reasons why I would do the race first and foremost:

-- As a racer, I know that it is 140.6 miles.
-As a Sherpa, I don’t know how many miles I will go!
+1. As a racer, I know that it is 140.6 miles.
+But, as a Sherpa, I don’t know how many miles I will go!

-- As a racer, I have water and snacks every 20 miles on the bike and every 1 – 2 miles on the run.
-As a Sherpa, I don’t know when I will be eating and drinking.
+2. As a racer, I have water and snacks every 20 miles on the bike and every 1 – 2 miles on the run.
+But, as a Sherpa, I don’t know when I will be eating and drinking.

-- As a racer, I know the route of my 140.6 miles.
-As I Sherpa, I have NO clue where I will be going, just trying to chase down the racers.
+3. As a racer, I know the route of my 140.6 miles.
+However, as a Sherpa, I have NO clue where I will be going, just trying to chase down the racers.

-- As a racer, I have a #SHITTON of people cheering for me.
-As a Sherpa, no one is cheering for me.
+4. As a racer, I have a #SHITTON of people cheering for me.
+But, as a Sherpa, no one is cheering for me.
 HA!

-- As a racer, I get bragging rights for the rest of my life.
-As a Sherpa, I will be a Sherpa.
+5. As a racer, I get bragging rights for the rest of my life.
+But, as a Sherpa, I will be a Sherpa.

-Since I do a pretty good job with coaching my triathletes and get them ready to be one of the BEST ATHLETES in their OWN EYES, now it is time for me to help YOU, the Sherpa, be the BEST SHERPAS in YOUR ATHLETES EYES!
+Since I do a good job coaching my triathletes and getting them ready to be one of the BEST ATHLETES in their OWN EYES, it is now time for me to help YOU, the Sherpa.
+Be the BEST SHERPAS in YOUR ATHLETES EYES!
 Let’s DO THIS!!!

-- Find a grocery store nearby.
+Find a grocery store nearby.
 Grab your food.
-Go sit your ass on the run course and eat a picnic while cheering everyone on!
+Sit your ass on the run course and eat a picnic while cheering everyone on!

-- Tip: Carry a quality backpack to be able to hold beef jerky, nuts bars, bananas, water and some electrolyte drink (Propel, Gatorade, Coconut Water) for YOU!
+Tip: Carry a quality backpack to hold beef jerky, nuts bars, bananas, water, and some electrolyte drink (Propel, Gatorade, Coconut Water) for YOU!

 2. Rest and Recharge!

-- You are getting up with you athlete early.
-You head down to the swim with them.
-You see them come out of the water (60 – 90 minutes) when they started.
+You are getting up early with your athlete.
+Then, you head down to the swim with them.
+Finally, you see them come out of the water (60 – 90 minutes).

-- Do NOT go find them on the bike.
+Do NOT find them on the bike.
 Traffic will suck.
 You will be stuck.
 And you will see them for 10 seconds.
 Trust me on this.
-I tried to do this with Chris at Ironman Canada and I was so annoyed because we didn’t’ see him at all and got stuck in traffic and barely saw him coming out of T2.
+I tried to do this a few times with athletes and saw them for 10 seconds.
+But, then, to not see them again.

-- Tip: During the bike, go back to the hotel.
-Eat.
-Shower.
+Tip: During the bike, go back to the hotel.
 Take a nap.
 Watch the race on the computer.
 Charge your phone.
-Take care of YOU before the run portion!
+Take care of yourself before the run portion!

 3. Stick Out from the Crowd

-- Head to Party City, Target or a Halloween Store and find some goodies to wear.
-I have gone with Hawaiian Leis, toto, the best head band ever, that attaches to my hat from Target.
+Head to Party City, Target, or a Halloween Store and find some goodies to wear.
+I have gone with Hawaiian Leis, Tootoo, the best headband ever that attaches to my hat from Target.
 So many GREAT options.

-- Tip: Stay away from all the OTHER AWESOME Sherpas out there.
-What do I mean?
-The Moxie Group is AHHHMAZING but you don’t need to blend with them.
-Go find a spot away from a TON of people, because honestly, as an athlete, that is where we need you the most!
+Tip: Stay away from the OTHER Sherpas.
+The Moxie Group is AHHHMAZING, but you don’t need to blend with them.
+Instead, find a spot away from a TON of people because we need you the most!

 4. Grab a charger or your plug for your phone

-- This is CRUCIAL.
-Grab a Phone Charger, whether it is a solar phone charger or a good old charger.
+This is CRUCIAL.
+Grab a Phone Charger, whether a solar phone charger or a good old charger.

-- The great thing is that you will be able to charge your phone during your “rest and recharge” BUT where you need this charger, is during the end of the swim and on the run. (in 2015, I had 1% on my phone.
-Found an outside plug and probably got on of the best photos of my athlete, Ana.)
+The great thing is that you will be able to charge your phone during your “rest and recharge,” BUT where you need this charger is during the end of the swim and on the run. (in 2015, I had 1% on my phone.
+Found an outside plug and probably got one of the best photos of my athlete, Ana.)

 5. Grab a Camping Chair and Sit in One Place!

-- I will be the first to admit this…I have a hard time with this one because I am always thinking what if I miss them or what if they don’t see me.
+I will be the first to admit this…I have a hard time with this one because I always think, what if I miss them or what if they don’t see me.

-- BUT if you have all the fun things on your body AND it is a three loop course, they will know that you will be there.
+BUT if you have all the fun things on your body and a three-loop course, they will know that you will be there.

-- Tip #2: I have taken a bike and rent a bike before but it gets SO CROWDED at the finish line that it is a hefty thing to lug around, so I would be mindful about that.
-Sometimes I would chase them around during the run and then go put the bike up for the finish.
+Tip #2: I have taken a bike and rented it before, but it gets SO CROWDED at the finish line that it is a big thing to lug around so I would be mindful about that.
+Sometimes I would chase them around during the run and then put the bike up for the finish.

 Ironman Sherpas.
 Be Proud.
 We need you!